-RULE 7012-2 EXTENSION OF TIME TO PLEAD OR FILE MOTION
+RULE 7012-2 EXTENSION OF TIME TO PLEAD OR FILE MOTION Extension of Time to Plead or File Motion

 The deadline to plead or move in response to a pleading (as the term pleading is defined by Bankruptcy Rule 7007) in an adversary proceeding may be extended for a period of up to thirty (30) days by stipulation of the parties docketed with the Court or, for a longer period of time, by order of the Court.
 Any deadline extended pursuant to this section shall not affect any other deadlines set forth in any scheduling order entered by the Court.